nikwalton/nikwalton/README.md

 ### Hello, World 👋😁
-my name is nik and I'm currently a student at Washington State University.
-Previous president of the ACM club on campus, now working on personal projects and mentoring students with things such as putting on hackathons and commuinity engagement.
+my name is nik and I'm a Washington State University recent graduate in computer science.
+I Was president of the ACM club on campus, but now  I'm working on personal projects and mentoring students with things such as putting on hackathons and commuinity engagement.
 ### about me
 * 😄 Pronouns: He/Him/His
 * 🌱 I’m currently working on learning Unreal Engine, C++ projects and Blender